thearchitector/parceler/README.md

 ```

 ### Configuration
-Before this gem can bundle your app assets, it must be configured as to know where to place bundeled parcels.
-To do so, you must run `Parcel.configure` with a provided configuration block _before_ starting your app's server.
+Before this gem can bundle your app assets, it must be configured.
+To do so, you must run `Parceler.configure` with a provided configuration block _before_ starting your app's server.
 The default configuration block that is packaged with this gem looks something like this:

 ```rb
 # Configuration options defined here have direct relations to those defined in the official documentation.